 13:56 And then I began thinking about all the ways people make themselves better.
 I'd started off as a medical conservative.
 I thought there were a few kinds of therapy that worked, it was clear what they were -- there was medication, there were certain psychotherapies, there was possibly electroconvulsive treatment, and that everything else was nonsense.
 But then I discovered something.
 If you have brain cancer, and you say that standing on your head for 20 minutes every morning makes you feel better, it may make you feel better, but you still have brain cancer, and you'll still probably die from it.
 But if you say that you have depression, and standing on your head for 20 minutes every day makes you feel better, then it's worked, because depression is an illness of how you feel, and if you feel better, then you are effectively not depressed anymore.
 So I became much more tolerant of the vast world of alternative treatments.

 15:27 And yet, when I went to look at alternative treatments, I also gained perspective on other treatments.
-I went through a tribal exorcism in Senegal that involved a great deal of ram's blood and that I'm not going to detail right now, but a few years afterwards I was in Rwanda working on a different project, and I happened to describe my experience to someone, and he said, "Well, you know, that's West Africa, and we're in East Africa, and our rituals are in some ways very different, but we do have some rituals that have something in common with what you're describing."
-And I said, "Oh."
-And he said, "Yes," he said, "but we've had a lot of trouble with Western mental health workers, especially the ones who came right after the genocide."
-And I said, "What kind of trouble did you have?"
+I went through a tribal exorcism in Senegal that involved a great deal of ram's blood and that I'm not going to detail right now, but a few years afterwards I was in Rwanda, working on a different project, and I happened to describe my experience to someone, and he said, "Well, that's West Africa, and we're in East Africa, and our rituals are in some ways very different, but we do have some rituals that have something in common with what you're describing."
+And he said, "But we've had a lot of trouble with Western mental health workers, especially the ones who came right after the genocide."
+I said, "What kind of trouble did you have?"
 And he said, "Well, they would do this bizarre thing.
 They didn't take people out in the sunshine where you begin to feel better.
 They didn't include drumming or music to get people's blood going.
 They didn't involve the whole community.
 They didn't externalize the depression as an invasive spirit.
 Instead what they did was they took people one at a time into dingy little rooms and had them talk for an hour about bad things that had happened to them."
-(Laughter) (Applause) He said, "We had to ask them to leave the country."
-(Laughter)

 22:50 So after a certain amount of negotiation, they agreed to it.
-But I think a lot of what they said was connected in some strange way to this distaste that people still have for the idea of treatment, the notion that somehow if we went out and treated a lot of people in indigent communities, that would be an exploitative thing to do, because we would be changing them.
-There is this false moral imperative that seems to be all around us that treatment of depression, the medications and so on, are an artifice, and that it's not natural.
+But I think a lot of what they said was connected in some strange way to this distaste that people still have for the idea of treatment, the notion that somehow if we went out and treated a lot of people in indigent communities, that would be exploitative, because we would be changing them.
+There is this false moral imperative that seems to be all around us, that treatment of depression, the medications and so on, are an artifice, and that it's not natural.
 And I think that's very misguided.
 It would be natural for people's teeth to fall out, but there is nobody militating against toothpaste, at least not in my circles.

-23:32 And people then say, "Well, but isn't depression part of what people are supposed to experience?
+23:32 People then say, "But isn't depression part of what people are supposed to experience?
 Didn't we evolve to have depression?
 Isn't it part of your personality?"
 To which I would say, mood is adaptive.
 Being able to have sadness and fear and joy and pleasure and all of the other moods that we have, that's incredibly valuable.
 And major depression is something that happens when that system gets broken.
 It's maladaptive.

 23:59 People will come to me and say, "I think, though, if I just stick it out for another year, I think I can just get through this."